Darling Heights

 Health performance in Darling Heights is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Darling Heights faces significant health challenges based on AreaSearch's assessment completed in August 2021.
+Darling Heights faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence were found to be high across both younger and older age groups.
-Mental health issues impacted 9.6% of residents, while asthma affected 8.5%.
-Only approximately 51% (~2,877 people) had private health cover.
-In contrast, 68.7% declared themselves completely clear of medical ailments compared to 67.6% across the Rest of Qld.
-Health outcomes among working-age residents are typical.
-The area has 12.9% (730 people) aged 65 and over, lower than the 20.4% in the Rest of Qld.
-Senior health outcomes present some challenges, with national rankings broadly in line with the general population.
+Mortality rates and chronic condition prevalence are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 51% of the total population, which is around 2,879 people.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.6 and 8.5% of residents respectively.
+However, 68.7% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Health outcomes among the working-age population are broadly typical.
+The area has 13.3% of residents aged 65 and over, which is 753 people, lower than the 20.4% in Regional Qld.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health